 # Also a comment- just a comment

-Use this syntax to create or import rules to DNS filter.
+Based on the examples above, you can create rules for DNS filters.
 If you have any questions, feel free to post them on our forum.